 Skip to main content

-System for Award Management (SAM): 3 Tips for Success
+System for Award Management (SAM) Research: 3 Tips for Success

-The government acquisition process can feel like an obstacle course for professionals working inside federal agencies.
+The government acquisition process can feel like an obstacle course for professionals working at federal agencies.
 Consider this advice to streamline the process and use automation to prevent delays and waste.

-The federal government acquisition process for buying a new technology solution is often a long, drawn-out ordeal that can take up to two years.
-By the time a vendor is awarded the contract, the product, service, or technology you envisioned implementing may no longer be the best fit or leading edge.
-Think of the ramifications for an agency that wants to procure an advanced cybersecurity solution.
-Not only could the technology be outdated in two years, but their network will lack the newer security protections in the meantime.
+The federal government acquisition process is often a long, drawn-out ordeal that can take years.
+By the time a vendor is awarded the contract, product, service, or technology you envisioned implementing may no longer be the best fit or leading edge.
+Think of the ramifications for an agency that wants to procure an advanced cybersecurity solution, for example.
+Not only could the technology be outdated by then, but their network will lack important security protections in the meantime.

 What makes federal government award management so difficult?